jgraettinger/blog/event-streaming-like-1978.md

 streaming operator.
 I'll side-step this subject for now with just a couple of observation:
 * The Unix philosophy isn't incompatible with scale-out.
-* We could better utilize the resources we already have before reaching for "scale out".
+* We could better utilize the resources we have before reaching for parallelism.

 ## Streaming Frameworks